gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.5.0/index.md

 To make updating to CIS AWS Foundations Benchmark v1.5.0 more straighforward we have:
 - Introduced a new tool called Patcher which automates the process of updating the module versions
-- Added module chnagelogs that make it clear when you can safely bump the module version
+- Added module changelogs that make it clear when you can safely bump the module version

 </div>